tarkheeto/DPS-Man/README.md

 +	If **flagDown** is **True** and the character's bottom edge is less than 1080 pixels from the bottom of the screen, the character moves down by 4 pixels.

-This motion logic allows for the vertical movement of the **ifxMan** character based on the difference in values read from the two serial ports.
+This motion logic allows for the vertical movement of the **DPSMan** character based on the difference in values read from the two serial ports.
 It ensures that the character does not move off the screen while providing a mechanism for player interaction.

 ## **Score**
 ### **Initialization**: